babashka/sci.configs/README.md

 # SCI configs

-A collection of SCI configuration for the following libraries:
+A collection of ready to be used SCI configs.

-This repository only provides the config on the classpath and library consumers are meant to declare their own dependencies.
+This repository provides SCI configurations on the classpath.
 See the `:dev` alias to check against which version of the libraries the configurations are tested.
+You should bring in the dependency of targetted libraries yourself.

 In general, a configuration can be enabled as in the following example for `applied-science.js-interop`: